-Review Application proposal must meet the following conditions:
+In order to qualify for an_the Administrative Review Process, the Administrative Review Application the proposal must meet the following conditions:

 - a.
-Does not increase net density of the Subdivided Land; - b.
-Does not have any apparent negative impact on adjacent properties or easements: and - c.
-Conforms to this Zoning Resolution.

-2. Standards and Procedures
+Does not increase net density of the subdivided land; - b.
+Does not have any apparent negative impact on adjacent properties or easements; - c.
+Does not change recorded acreage of existing properties; and - d.
+Conforms to this Zoning Resolution. - 2.
+Standards and Procedures

-Upon receipt of an Administrative Review Application and the required documentation, the Planning and Zoning Office staff, in consultation with the Chairman of the PC or his representative, shall review the Application to determine whether it qualifies for Administrative Review.
+Upon receipt of an Administrative Review Application and the required documentation, the Planning and Zoning Office staff, in consultation with the Chairpersonman of the PC or his representative, shall review the Application to determine whether it qualifies for Administrative Review.
 Once eligibility has been determined, the request shall be processed.